Skip to main content

 Send Messages on WhatsApp Using the WhatsApp API with ESP32

 Discover how to send messages on WhatsApp using the WhatsApp API with ESP32.
-Learn to send WhatsApp messages, alerts, and notifications.
+Send WhatsApp messages, alerts, and notifications.
 Tutorial and code examples.

 When working with an ESP32, one incredibly useful feature is the ability to send messages on WhatsApp whenever certain events happen in your projects.
 Whether you're monitoring sensors, tracking data, or automating alerts, being able to send a message in WhatsApp directly from the ESP32 can take your project to the next level.